bkil/decencast/doc/plan.md

 * ability to bookmark subsections of a podcast
 * share deep links or media slices to subsections
 * recommendation engine
+* play 2 separate shows on the 2 stereo channels

 ### WAN